Umicore - Transparency notifications by BlackRock, Inc. and by Bank of America Corp.

 The most recent notification contains the following information:

-- Threshold of equivalent financial instruments crossed downwards by Merrill Lynch: 3%
+- Threshold of direct voting rights and equivalent financial instruments crossed upwards by Merrill Lynch: 3%

 - Notification by: Bank of America Corp.